CEMPD/VERDI/doc/User_Manual/VERDI_ch11.md

 #### Observational Data Overlays

 It is useful to visually compare the results contained in model output datasets with the data points in observational datasets.
 You can do this by creating a Tile Plot of the model output and then overlaying it with observational data points.
-The observational dataset needs to be in a csv- or tab-delimited format or an I/O API observational data format.
+The observational dataset needs to be in a csv- or tab-delimited format or a Models-3 I/O API observational data format.
 See Chapter 13 for more information about how to convert AIRS observational data into this latter format.

 Sample observational data are provided in the directory $VERDI_HOME/data/obs so you can create a sample Observational Data Overlay Plot.
 Follow these instructions to create your plot.